I am Laura Koniver, M.D. aka the Intuition Physician…

 It is my pleasure and my honor and my duty as a healer to look at health problems from a deeper level then just an analytical mindframe.

-I have been interviewed by healthcare reporters, magazines, news programs and websites including FoxNews, First for Women, MaryJanes Farm and many more… I write a regular health column in a national magazine and am a featured expert protagonist in the motion picture Grounded.
+I have been interviewed by healthcare reporters, magazines, news programs, radio shows, and websites like FoxNews, First for Women and many more…

 If you are ready to understand what is going on more fully than you ever have before, I’m here.